Kubernetes RBAC and TLS certificates – Kubernetes Security Guide (Part 1)

 $ openssl req -new -key john.key -out john.csr -subj "/CN=john/O=examplegroup"

-Please note that Kubernetes will use the Organization (O=examplegroup) field to determine user group membership for RBAC.
+Note that Kubernetes will use the Organization (O=examplegroup) field to determine user group membership for RBAC.

-Now, you have to sign this CSR using the root Kubernetes CA, found in
+You will sign this CSR using the root Kubernetes CA, found in

 /etc/kubernetes/pki for this example, the file location in your deployment may vary: